fluree/docs.flur.ee/src/content/0.10.0/docs/query/sparql.md

 - Calculate aggregates
 - Create complicated joins

-The ability to query across multiple FlureeQL ledgers is not currently supported, although will be supported in future releases.
+The ability to query across multiple FlureeQL ledgers is not currently supported, although it will be supported in future releases.

 In additional, SPARQL is strictly a query-language.
 You cannot use SPARQL to transact data.